ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 really cannot laugh at it.
 You are safe from me."

-"There is, I believe, in every disposition a tendency to some particular evil--a natural defect, which not even the best education can overcome."
+"There is, I believe, in every disposition a tendency to some particular evil -- a natural defect, which not even the best education can overcome."

 "And your defect is to hate everybody."